Dating of the MiDDle to Upper paleolithic

 Mg calcite to secondary low-Mg calcite.
 Such

-diagenetic processes are very likely to affect the
+diagenetic processes are very likely to affect

 information we want to obtain especially from